movestore/Filter-last-x-days/README.md

 Takes an end timestamp (default NOW) and filters to all locations in the past X time units.

 ## Documentation
-This App filters locations from a Movement data set to a time range that is defined by an end timestamp and time duration (number and unit) given by the user.
+This App filters locations from a move2 location object set to a time range that is defined by an end timestamp and time duration (number and unit) given by the user.
 Locations of all animals are considered.

 ### Input data
-moveStack in Movebank format
+move2 location object

 ### Output data
-moveStack in Movebank format
+move2 location object

 ### Artefacts
 none